Andreasymeon/pinpoint-test/README.md

-# pinpoint dev technical test
+# Pinpoint dev technical test

 - Using only HTML, CSS & vanilla Javascript please replicate this page design